souzaemmanuel/minesweeper-angular-signal/README.md

 ### Stack:

 - `Angular 16 framework for frontend`
-- `Angular singals to manage the state of the frontend`
+- `Angular signals to manage the state of the frontend`
 - `Simple NodeJs API, using NestJs`
-- `Mongo for database.`
+- `Mongo for the database.`
   <br />
   <br />

 First of all, make sure you have nx available in your terminal.
-If not run install it running that command:
+If not install it by running this command:

 ```
 npm install -g nx